sorin-ionescu/tilde/README.md

-# Scripts
+# Tilde

-This repository is a selection of the scripts and programs I store in *~/.local.
+This repository is a selection of the scripts, programs, and dot files I store in *~/.tilde*.
 Some were written by me while others were downloaded off the Internet and written by others.
 Be aware that I use Mac OS X and some scripts are Mac OS X only.
 Big binaries were omitted due to size.

 Executable                 | Description
 -------------------------- | -----------